rl1987/trickster.dev/tricksterblog/content/post/you-probably-dont-need-aws-and-are-better-off-without-it.md

 AWS provides a seeming flexibility to develop cloud-native software.
 However, if you rely on AWS APIs and services too much (for example by implementing a bulk of your codebase in Lambda functions) AWS will become a hard, critical dependency to your systems.
 Problems with AWS infra can quickly spread to your side.
-This was particularly evident during the recent years that disrupted significant portions of the web.
+This was particularly evident during the outages in recent years that disrupted significant portions of the web.
 You will not be able to address these problems quickly if you rely on AWS to work properly all the time (which it does not), unless you have a multi-cloud setup that is deliberately designed to be resilient.
 Furthermore, AWS may decide that they hate